 So you've got some strong marketing automation experts in your talent database.
-Instead of only going after the large enterprises with big marketing spend in a certain geography, try narrowing down your target accounts based on their technology stack and a couple of trigger events.
-When a company using Marketo / Hubspot / Pardot raises a significant round of capital and hires a new VP of demand generation, odds are they're interested in all marketing automation experts who can join the team and hit the ground running in no time.
+Instead of only going after the large enterprises with big marketing spend in a certain geography, try narrowing down your target accounts based on their technology stack and a couple of buying signals.
+When a company using Marketo / HubSpot / Pardot raises a significant round of capital and hires a new VP of demand generation, odds are they're interested in all marketing automation experts who can join the team and hit the ground running in no time.

-2. Combine historic data with financial trigger events
+2. Combine historic data with financial buying signals

 Despite being the buzzword of the decade, not all companies are interested in that big data guru that you have in your pipeline.
 In order to increase your probability of finding the perfect match, try approaching companies that have recently hired people with that area of expertise and have just announced another quarter with strong numbers.